Taplow railway station: Crossrail and GWML Modernisation

+In December 2017, Taplow became the westernmost railway station to be managed by Transport for London, with management of the station handed over from Great Western Railway ahead of commencement of Elizabeth line services through the station.

 Facilities

 Taplow retains the Victorian era ticket office, with a footbridge linking the platforms.
 There are four platforms, though platforms 1 and 2 (on the express lines) are gated off and only used in exceptional circumstances.
 The station is equipped with a ticket vending machine (TVM) and modern customer information screens and has a CCTV monitored car park.
 It has been modernised in preparation for Elizabeth Line services.
 Contactless payment pads were added, and a new footbridge with three lifts were installed to provide step-free access to all platforms.
 The station previously had a bike shelter installed and toilets refurbished by First Great Western.
 Taplow received 'Secure Station' accreditation from the British Transport Police.

 The original footbridge dating from 1884 was removed in totality in mid-2018, and replaced by a second temporary structure.
 The refurbishment of the lattice footbridge (damaged by railway contractors) appears to have been cancelled; a new modern footbridge with lifts at the London end of the station opened in late 2019.